 Under John Barrasso’s leadership, we fell to last place in the nation for the number of workers that had to leave Wyoming to find employment.
-For overall economic health, Bloomberg News ranked Wyoming last of all 50 states.
-U.S. News and World Report Ranked us 47th.
+For overall economic health, we were ranked last of all 50 states.

-Last place is not our destiny, and I have no patience for anyone who says that’s just the way it is here in Wyoming.
+Last place is not our destiny, and I have no patience for anyone who says that’s just the way it needs to be.
+Our children and grandchildren deserve a healthy economy so they too can have the opportunity to raise a family in this special place, and it’s up to us make it happen.

 I’m the guy to help get that job done.